-As a host, I’m sure you’ve heard the term “channel manager.”
-It’s a common term that many hosts throw around on Airbnb Facebook groups and community forums but what is a channel manager really?
+As a vacation rental host, you’ve probably heard the term channel manager.
+It’s a common term that many hosts throw around on Airbnb Facebook groups and community forums and is discussed on vacation rental podcasts, but what is a channel manager, really?

-This article goes into detail defining what a channel manager is, what it’s not, and how it differs from other systems like a property management system.
+In this article, we define what a channel manager is, what it’s not, and how it differs from other systems like a property management system (PMS).
 We will also explore how vacation rental software companies like Hostaway have blended channel management and property management systems creating an all-in-one solution.

-A channel manager is a software solution that distributes listings onto multiple online travel agency websites (OTAs).
-If you want to be seamlessly listed on Airbnb, VRBO, Expedia, Booking.com, and Tripadvisor but don’t want to manage dozens of independent listings you’ll need to be using a channel management system.
+A channel manager is a software solution that enables multichannel distribution, i.e. distributing your listing onto multiple online travel agency websites (OTAs).
+If you want to be seamlessly listed on Airbnb, Vrbo, Expedia, Booking.com, Hopper, etc, you’ll need to be using a channel management system.

-Channel manager software operates independently from, but in connection with, a property management system (PMS).
-Essentially your channel manager is your marketing and your property management system is your operations.
+Channel manager software operates independently from, but in connection with, a property management system.
+Essentially, your channel manager is your marketing/distribution and your property management system is your operations.

-Historically, the hotel industry has had both a channel manager system and a property management system, but the new age of hospitality has revolutionized the way vacation properties operate.
-Now the top channel managers are becoming an all-in-one solution.
-This means you can operate your vacation rental, communicate with guests, update pricing, adjust availability, list across dozens of websites, and monitor performance all in one system.
+Historically, the hotel industry has had both a channel management system and a property management system, but the new age of hospitality has revolutionized how vacation properties operate.
+Now, the top channel managers are becoming an all-in-one solution.
+This means you can operate your vacation rental, communicate with guests, update pricing, adjust availability, list across dozens of websites, and monitor performance, all in one system.

-Hostaway is a great example of an all-in-one vacation rental management system which means you get the benefits of both a channel manager and a property management system within one easy-to-use platform.
+Hostaway is an excellent example of an all-in-one vacation rental management system which means you get the benefits of both a channel manager and a property management system within one easy-to-use platform.

 This improved online exposure, when done right, will significantly increase occupancy and average daily rate (ADR).

-Distributing across the networks of the largest travel websites Airbnb, Expedia and Booking.com will increase your listing visibility to potential guests providing you more selling opportunities.
+Distributing across several will increase your listing visibility to potential guests providing you more selling opportunities.

 Diversifying your sales channels both improves revenue and minimizes risk.
 Many vacation rental hosts are 100% dependent on Airbnb bookings; this creates inherent risk.
 What if all of a sudden you stop receiving bookings on Airbnb?
 What if your account gets locked down temporarily or permanently?

 By using a channel manager you can spread your risk across various OTAs.
-This will let you rest easy knowing that your vacation rental is not reliant on just one.
+It means you can incorporate a direct booking website.
+This will let you diversify and rest easy knowing that your vacation rental is not reliant on just one platform.

 One of the key functions of a channel manager is synchronizing your calendars across sales channels.

-Channel managers have built robust API connections that completely remove the risk of double bookings.
+Good channel managers have built robust API connections that remove the risk of double bookings.
 Never again will you have to cancel on a reservation because you double booked the dates.

-Cancellations on Airbnb and VRBO are detrimental to listing performance and ranking.
-On Airbnb for example you will lose out on Superhost status, have the dates permanently closed, and receive an automatic review added to your listing that indicates you’ve canceled a reservation.
+Cancellations on OTAs like Airbnb and Vrbo are detrimental to listing performance and search ranking.
+On Airbnb, for example, you will lose out on Superhost status, have the dates permanently closed, and receive an automatic review added to your listing that indicates you’ve canceled a reservation.

 Channel managers remove the risk of double bookings and therefore help minimize the need for cancellations.

-By having a unified inbox, managing guest communication across several booking sites is easy.
-A channel manager eliminates the need to login and out of websites in order to respond to guests that booked on different sites.
+By having a unified inbox, managing guest communications across several booking sites is easy.
+A channel manager eliminates the need to log in and out of websites in order to respond to guests who booked on different sites.

 Additionally, you can create templated answers to common questions.
 Do your guests regularly ask how to adjust the thermostat?
 With a channel manager, you can create a button response to quickly help guests.